freeCodeCamp/freeCodeCamp/docs/how-to-work-on-the-component-library.md

 ## Researching and planning

 Before building a component, you need to research and document on how the existing version behaves and looks, to ensure that the new one has matching styles and supports all the current usages.
-In order to meet the web accesibility requirements, you should also pay attention to the accessibility aspect of the component, see which HTML elements and ARIA attributes are used under the hood.
+In order to meet the web accessibility requirements, you should also pay attention to the accessibility aspect of the component, see which HTML elements and ARIA attributes are used under the hood.

 Once you have gathered enough information about the component, you can start thinking about the props interface.
 Ideally, the interface should be as similar to the current version as possible, to ease the adoption later on.
 Since we are using Bootstrap components, the simplest approach is to mimic [their implementation](https://github.com/react-bootstrap/react-bootstrap/tree/master/src).